samtay/haskell-fun-times/from-first-principles/10_Folding-Lists/README.md

 foldr f acc (x:xs) = f x (foldr f acc xs) foldl f acc (x:xs) = foldl f (f acc x) xs
 ```
-This means that no matter what the folding function is, **`foldl` always recurses the entire spine**, unlike the laziness we saw at play with `foldr const`.
+In other words, `foldl` is **tail recursive**.
+No matter what the folding function is, **`foldl` always recurses the entire spine**, unlike the laziness we saw at play with `foldr const`.
 This means that all cons cells must be well defined.
 However, values in the cons cells can still be undefined depending on the folding function:
 ```haskell
 λ> foldl (\_ _ -> 5) 0 ([1..5] ++ undefined)
 *** Exception: Prelude.undefined
 λ> foldl (\_ _ -> 5) 0 ([1..5] ++ [undefined])
 5
 ```

+In general, don't use `foldl`.
+If it is needed, it is probably better to replace with `foldl'` which is explicitly strict -- explanation forthcoming in efficiency chapter.

 ### Exercises
 ##### 2. What does the following mystery function do?